GameFoundry/bsf/Documentation/Manuals/Native/User/rigidbodies.md

 rigidbody->setFlags(RigidbodyFlag::AutoMass);
 ~~~~~~~~~~~~~

 By properly distributing mass and density over child shapes you can achieve much more realistic simulation for complex objects (e.g. a car).
-For simple objects (e.g. a barrel, tree trunk) it's best to keep uniform mass density.
+For simple objects (e.g. a barrel, a rock) it's best to keep uniform mass density.

 # Forces
 A rigidbody will not move until we apply some forces to it.
 Forces can be applied directly (as shown here), and indirectly by being hit by another rigidbody.